elliotks/BlueprintToCpp/README.md

 ## Output

-The decompiled blueprint will be output as `Output.cpp`.
+The decompiled blueprint will be output as `Output.cpp` (this has changed to output as folder hierarchy, will have a option to disable soon).

 Note: Currently, this tool does not support all expressions, and the C++ output may not be 100% accurate.